 Acana is owned by Champion Petfoods, a company based out of Alberta, Canada.
 The company manufactures all its food in Canada, using fresh, locally-sourced ingredients.

 What Kind of Food Does Acana Make?

-The company makes dry kibble for cats of every life stage, from kittens to seniors.
+The company makes dry kibble for cats of every life stage, from kittens to seniors, and wet food for kittens and adult cats.
 All of its food is extremely high in protein and low in carbohydrates, with a heavy emphasis on using as many different kinds of meat as possible.

 Who Is Acana’s Target Audience?

 Acana is a premium brand aimed at pet owners who are willing to spend whatever it takes to keep their cats healthy.
 It’s not a cheap food, and it’s not sold in many stores, so it can be difficult to find.

 Most of Acana’s customers are fairly well-educated about their cat’s nutritional needs, and the company relies on that.
 If you think that your cat should eat a diet as diverse as your own, this is not going to be the food for you.
 Acana recognizes that cats are carnivores, and its foods reflect that.

 Acana’s crunchy kibble can help clean cats’ teeth, so it may help prevent dental issues in the first place.
 While wet food doesn’t provide the dental benefits that dry food does, it is a great option for hydrating your cat, and wet food is often more strongly scented and palatable to cats.

 What Kinds of Ingredients Does Acana Use?